-Let’s change that grey color and by adding life with a beautiful pattern.
-To do this, select the circle and change the fill for print; then click on the little square to change the print type for Pattern.
+Let’s change that grey color and add life with a beautiful pattern.
+To do this, select the circle and change the “Operation” from “Basic” to “Print Then Cut,” then click on the color box to change the “Print type” for “Pattern.”

-Tip: Most likely the circle will be on top.
-In order to bring the image forward, just right-click on it and select move forward.
+Tip: Most likely, the circle will be on top.
+To bring the image forward, right-click on it and select move forward.

 Text adds so much value to any design!